 Trump's State of the Union: Who's attending?

-Millions of Americans are gearing up to watch President Trump's first State of the Union address on Tuesday night.
+Millions of Americans are expected to watch President Trump's first State of the Union address.

 From members of Congress to distinguished guests handpicked by the president himself, here are some of the people who are expected to be in the audience on Tuesday.